The Best Motorcycle Insurance Companies in Florida (2025)

 Once you've completed the safety course, you'll have one year to apply for and get a motorcycle endorsement.

 • If you want to apply for a motorcycle-only license in Florida, you'll need to pass the written test for a Class E driver's license.
-You must also complete a motorcycle safety course with an authorized sponsor.
+You must also complete a motorcycle safety course with an authorized company.

 You must be 16 years old to get a motorcycle-only license in Florida.
 Riders under 18 need a learner's license for at least one year with no traffic tickets.